Wednesday, April 8, 2020

 Embed from Getty Images

 In November 1934, she was a bridesmaid at the wedding of her cousin, Marina, to Prince George, Duke of Kent.
 Although Ducky had visited London often, this was Kirill’s first visit to Britain in more than 20 years.
-They were treated as official guests of Victoria Melita’s cousin, King George V. Ducky found herself enjoying her stay, even though few knew of her personal sadness.
+They were treated as official guests of Victoria Melita’s cousin, King George V. Although few knew of her sadness, Ducky managed to enjoy her stay.
 Although she and Kirill put on a brave front, it was not common knowledge that their marriage had problems due to Kirill’s infidelity with an unnamed woman.
 Ducky was devastated when she learned of the affair, and she poured her heart out to her older sister, Marie.

-It was during this time in Britain that Kira realized the importance of her mother’s birth.
-King George V was respecting the fact that Victoria Melita was a Princess of the United Kingdom of Great Britain and Ireland.
+During this time in Britain Kira realized the importance of her mother’s birth.
+King George V respected that Victoria Melita was a Princess of the United Kingdom of Great Britain and Ireland.
 For Ducky, this acknowledgment was a “bastion of stability” during these difficult times in exile.

 Queen Marie had also asked her good friend, the American-born Nancy Astor to keep an eye on Victoria Melita and her family during their time in Britain.
 Missy was painfully aware that her sister “the creature I love best in the world” was unable to accept the views of others.
 In a letter to Nancy Astor, she confided that Ducky’s life is “fearfully melancholy, isolated, depressing, and as you can see he is poor company.”